 The article says that all players eventually get to the same difficulty, and to be fair I haven’t played through the whole game or played through it once without paying and once with paying, so I can’t go into detail, but it’s something to consider.

 The Kontangent article I linked above said that 70% of players complete the game without ever spending money.
-The article took that to mean that 30% of players pay something, which is an insane percentage of paying customers, but I don’t think they took into account people who don’t pay and don’t complete the game, such as myself.
+The article took that to mean that 30% of players pay something.
+That is an insane percentage of paying customers for a free to play mobile game.
+However, I don’t think they took into account people who don’t pay and don’t complete the game, such as myself.